splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/about-k8s-java-traces-tutorial.rst

-.. _about-k8s-java-metrics-tutorial:
+.. _about-k8s-java-traces-tutorial:

 *******************************************************************************
-Tutorial: Capture metrics from a Java application in Kubernetes
+Tutorial: Capture traces from a Java application in Kubernetes
 *******************************************************************************

 .. meta::
-    :description: Learn how to capture metrics from a Java application in Kubernetes by following a guided walkthrough with an example application.
+    :description: Learn how to capture traces from a Java application in Kubernetes by following a guided walkthrough with an example application.

 .. toctree::
     :hidden: